socketry/falcon/README.md

 Falcon can be an important part of your business or project, both improving performance and saving money.
 As such, priority business support is available to make every project a success.
 The support agreement will give you:

-- Direct support and assistance via Slack and direct email.
+- Direct support and assistance via Slack and email.
 - Advance notification of bugs and security issues.
 - Priority consideration of feature requests and bug reports.
 - Better software by funding development and testing.